 ABCs of Space (Baby University) was written by Chris Ferrie.
 This informative book walks readers through the alphabet by introducing them to concepts and topics related to space.
 Each letter is represented by a concept, which is then explained in a simple sentence for younger readers and then a deeper explanation below for older readers.
 The illustrations are simple and colorful, and the fonts are bright and striking.

-Do you have any other favorite alphabet books that I didn’t list above?
+Do you have any other favorite alphabet books for preschoolers or ABC books for toddlers that I didn’t list above?
 Please share it with us.